Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 154
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 154/Newspaper reports from 1882

 No. 11 - Balcon.